 Business Class (Bisnis)

 From the economy to business class, there is usually a few dollars jump when it comes to ticket prices.
-We think it’s more than worth it for the extra legroom you get.
+We think it’s worth it for the extra legroom you get.

-As opposed to the economy’s 2×3 seating arrangement, there are only four seats per row in the business class.
+As opposed to the economy’s 2×3 seating arrangement, there are only four seats per row in the business class and the seats are a bit more comfy.
 Half of the rows face the front of the train, while the other half face the back, meaning the middle seats face each other.
 The business class is a good alternative to the executive, just note that its seats do not recline.